Christopher D. Clark, M.D.

 In her spare time, Danielle enjoys hiking and spending time with her husband and 2 sons.
 She has passions of photography, running, traveling, and sporting clay shooting.

 Since graduating from Shenandoah University, Emily has been working in the outpatient orthopedic setting.
 She has furthered her skillset and knowledge in the orthopedic field by taking advanced courses, such as the Virginia Orthopedic and Manual Physical Therapy Course Series (VOMPTI), and has attended the Running Medicine Conference, through the University of Virginia.
-She is certified to dry needle in the state of Maryland.
+Most recently Dr. Oliver earned her Orthopedic Clinical Specialist, OCS, certification, a designation held by only about 6% of physical therapists.
+She is also a certified myofascial trigger point therapist and maintains a dry needling certification in the state of Maryland.

 Outside of the clinical setting, Emily enjoys running, traveling, baking, and cooking, as well as spending time with her family and friends.
 Above all, Emily loves spending time with her husband, Mark, and pets, Bear and Simon.